 There may be some situations when you are unable to use your own car for a while, for example, if your car is being serviced, repaired, or if you have broken down.
-We will do our best to keep you mobile by providing you with one of the dealership’s own cars (a courtesy car) or arranging a hire car or finding another suitable option to keep you mobile.
+We will do our best to keep you mobile by providing you with one of the dealership’s own cars (a courtesy car), arranging a hire car or finding another suitable option to keep you mobile.

 Dealership service or repairs:

-If you have given your dealer three weeks’ notice, a courtesy car is guaranteed.
-If you give less notice and the dealership does not have a courtesy car available, your dealer may be able to arrange a hire car through us.
+If you have given your dealer a minimum of three weeks’ notice, a courtesy car from them is guaranteed.
+If you give less notice than this and the dealership does not have a courtesy car available, your dealer may be able to arrange a hire car through us.
 In order for your dealer to arrange this, your car must be off the road for at least 24 hours.

-If your car is being repaired at a RSA Motability (RSAM) recommended repairer as part of an insurance claim, you will get a free courtesy car until your car is fixed, or RSAM will contact you to discuss alternative arrangements.
+If your car is being repaired at a RSA Motability (RSAM) recommended repairer as part of an insurance claim, you will get a courtesy car until your car is fixed, or RSAM will contact you to discuss alternative arrangements.
 If your car is stolen, you may be required to provide additional information, for example a Crime Reference Number.

 Most courtesy cars are small 5-door cars such as a Ford Fiesta or Vauxhall Corsa.
 If this type of car is not suitable due to your disability or adaptations, please mention your needs when asking for a courtesy car.
 In some cases your dealer will be able to arrange for a bigger hire car.
 If you have adaptations fitted and your vehicle is off the road for 48 hours, we may be able to offer you a courtesy vehicle with similar adaptations.
 We will do our best to help you but your contract doesn’t guarantee a like-for-like replacement.

 Things to consider

 - Fuel deposit: Any hire car provided by the RAC, RSAM or Motability will have a full tank of fuel.
-You will need to pay a fuel deposit of £50 to the hire company (this is usually £50 if you pay the deposit in cash, or £1 if you pay the deposit by card, but can vary between companies).
+You will need to pay a fuel deposit to the hire company (this is usually £50 if you pay the deposit in cash, or £1 if you pay the deposit by card, but can vary between companies).
 As long as you return the hire car in good condition, and with a full tank of fuel, this deposit will be refunded to you once the hire car has been received at the branch, and will be refunded either by card if you paid using this method or cheque if you paid by cash.

 - Fuel charges: If the car is collected from you, the cost of the fuel used to get back to the depot will be taken off your deposit.
-National Car Rental charges top rates for fuel plus an administrative charge.
-If the tank is empty the fuel deposit may not cover the full cost and you will be invoiced for any outstanding amount.
+Hire car companies charge top rates for fuel plus an administrative charge.
+If the tank is empty the fuel deposit may not cover the full cost and you will be invoiced for any outstanding amount

 - Mileage: Please check whether there is a mileage limit.
 Some hire companies charge if you exceed this limit.